 The impermanence of dermal fillers

 Dermal fillers, whether for nose contouring or anti-wrinkle treatment, don’t last forever.
-The results of a non-surgical nose job typically last between 18-24 months whereas rhinoplasty surgery results are permanent.
+The duration of results from a non-surgical nose job, such as those achieved with dermal fillers, can vary, typically lasting between 18-24 months, in contrast to the more permanent outcomes of surgical rhinoplasty.
 This means in order to maintain the new appearance of the nose, patients will require touch-ups in the future.

 The impermanence of dermal fillers may deter you from booking a non-surgical rhinoplasty if you desire longer-lasting results.
 However, there are benefits.
 Firstly, as small amounts of dermal filler are used at one time, you can contour the nose until the desired appearance is achieved.
 Secondly, in the event the nose is overcorrected or you change your mind and fall back in love with your unique hump, you can allow the nose filler to naturally dissolve.